 The shocking effect of the “Judgment of Paris,” as the event has wryly come to be known, struck like a lightning bolt.
 It could hardly have been anticipated: such tastings happen all the time.
 The organizers, wine retailer Steven Spurrier and his colleague Patricia Gallagher, simply put together an amusing way to acknowledge the American bicentennial — and “the role France had played in that historic endeavor” — by introducing French super-palates to some of the interesting wines coming from the New World, both reds and whites.
 For comparison, Spurrier told the judges, he had also selected some French wines crafted in a similar style.
 Like many tastings, this one would be conducted “blind,” meaning the judges would not learn the wines’ identities until after they had rated them.

 The Paris tasting was a watershed event for two reasons.
-First, the highest-rated wines, both red and white, were — spoiler alert, though this is not a book of suspense — from California!
+First, the highest-rated wines, both red and white, were from — spoiler alert, though this is not a book of suspense — California!
 Second, a correspondent for Time magazine was present, and he sent the news to the world in the following week’s issue.
 Nobody is better qualified to write about this event, because despite Spurrier and Gallagher’s best efforts, only a single journalist could be roused to attend: our author, George M. Taber.
 Even Mr. Taber remembers idly brushing off the invitation in his mind: “it seemed almost absurd to compare the best French wines with California unknowns.”
 But when he saw a judge swirl, sniff and sip from one glass and pronounce, “Ah, back to France!” he double-checked the list in his hand with Gallagher.
 It was really a Napa Valley Chardonnay!
 Later, another judge dismissed another white wine: “That is definitely California.
 It has no nose.”
 Mr. Taber again had to make sure that the list he held was correct, for this was a 1973 Batard-Montrachet Ramonet-Prudhon, one of the best-regarded white Burgundies on earth.
 He realized, “Spurrier’s Paris tasting might just be an interesting story after all.”

 This book is wonderful not so much for its account of the event itself — the blow-by-blow description is only twelve pages long — but for helping us laymen understand what came before and after.
 While it’s perversely thrilling to watch pompous, patronizing worthies brought low (the EXPERTS SPEAK effect), this is really an uplifting, human-sized story featuring the Napa pioneers Mike Grgich, Warren Winiarski and Jim Barrett, who was portrayed by Bill Pullman in the underrated film inspired by the white-wine competition, BOTTLE SHOCK.
-We get to know these quirky, obsessed guys and watch how they manage to craft wines superb enough to stand up to the best France had to offer.
+We get to know these quirky, obsessed guys and watch how they manage to craft wines superb enough to stand up to the best France has to offer.

 After introducing Spurrier and his little Parisian wine shop, Mr. Taber draws the bigger picture, beginning with a concise history of the wine industry in both France and California (which was awash in everyday wine before Prohibition).
 It’s hard to imagine this some forty eventful years later, but keep in mind that at the time of the Paris tasting, France ruled the wine world to the exclusion of most others.
 Fine wine, as opposed to jug or table wine, was considered to be exclusively European: if not French, perhaps Italian or Spanish.
 That’s where premier wine was made, and nowhere else.
 To most aficionados, California wine was nothing more exciting than a giant jug of Gallo “Hearty Burgundy.”
 But out of sight of Old World wine devotees, things were rapidly changing.